jupyter/docker-stacks/README.md

 **When there's a security fix in the Debian base image, do the following in place of the last command:**

-Update the `debian:jessie` SHA in the most-base images (e.g., base-notebook).
+Update the `debian:stretch` SHA in the most-base images (e.g., base-notebook).
 Submit it as a regular PR and go through the build process.
 Expect the build to take a while to complete: every image layer will rebuild.

 **When there's a new stack definition, do the following before merging the PR with the new stack:**